Thepnathi/clustering/README.md

 veggies contains 60 features
 In total, the whole dataset contains 329 objects/features.

-## Question
-Do we have to merge the clusters?
- Merge clusters with dominant object type into one.
- For example, suppose we have 3 clusters and two of them contains mostly fruits objects and one mainly veggies and we will merge them together therefore we will be left with two cluster

 ## Refactor
 * Cluster objects -> instead of list that represent the objects, that points to ith representative.
 Create a 2-d list with objects belonging to each cluster.
 Easier to merge later
 * Rename convention -> category to label or class
 * Rename convention -> representative to cluster or cluster centroid

 ## Bugs

 {'animals': 0, 'countries': 80, 'fruits': 0, 'veggies': 0}